JimKTran/UofT-BCS-Pandas-Challenge/PyCitySchools/ReadMe.md

 [raw datasets](Images/schools_students.png)

 *Various metrics are calculated to produce different summary datasets for analysis; such as [district summary](Images/district_summary.png) dataframe where the total view of overall district school and student  metrics are presented.
 This include:
--'Total Schools',
--'Total Students',
--'Total Budget',
--'Average Math Score',
--'Average Reading Score',
+* Total Schools
+* Total Students
+* Total Budget
+* Average Math Score
+* Average Reading Score
--'Percentage of Passing Math',
+* Percentage of Passing Math
--'Percentage of Passing Reading'
+* Percentage of Passing Reading
--'Percentage of Overall Passing'.
+* Percentage of Overall Passing

 Next, is a drill down of the same metrics for each school is summarized in the [school summary](Images/school_summary.png).
 Other data summaries include
-  -'Top 5 Performing Schools by Overall Percentage', -'Bottom 5 Performing Schools by Overall Percentage', -'Math Scores per Grade by Schools',
+ *Top 5 Performing Schools by Overall Percentage
+ * Bottom 5 Performing Schools by Overall Percentage *Math Scores per Grade by Schools
-  -'Reading Scores per Grade by Schools',
+ *Reading Scores per Grade by Schools
-  -'Scores by School Spending',
+ *Scores by School Spending
-  -'Scores by School Size',
+ *Scores by School Size
-  -'Scores by School Types'.*
+ *Scores by School Types*

 *One of the interesting summary to look at is the [top 5 performing schools](Images/top_performing.png) and the [bottom 5 performing schools](Images/bottom_performing.png) summary.
 The top 5 schools are from charter types where there are less students per school with less total budget and less per student budget.
 And the bottom 5 are from district types with more students per school, higher total budget and higher per student budget.
 In fact, the [Scores by School Spending](Images/scores_by_spending.png) summary show that less per student budget have higher passing percentage.
 The [scores by school sizes](Images/scores_by_size.png) summary also show smaller schools sizes and the [scores by school types](Images/scores_by_types.png) summary show charter school types have higher overall passing percentage.The differenes may be due to smaller class size with smaller student to teacher ratio for more direct learning.
 However, this assumption is only based on the given data and more data about students to techers ratio would be needed to make this conclusion.*